mongodb/mongo-go-driver/bson-codec-design/DESIGN.md

 that implements that interfaces, and a pointer to the type that implements that interface, they can do so by registering those three types with an associated codec.
-Users who want to handle interfaces instead of the underlying types can register the interface with the Interface Registry, which will be consulted before the Type Registry.
+Users who want to handle interfaces instead of the underlying types can register the interface with the Interface Registry, which will be consulted after the Type Registry.

-The Type Registry will have two generic codecs, one for structs and one for maps.
-These will be used when a specific codec has not been registered for a struct or map type.
-These can be overriden when constructing the registry.

 #### Interface Registry
 The interface registry maps a particular interface to a codec.
 This registry is used to detect when a type implements the given interface and handles processing of that type.
 For instance, the `bson` package contains the `bson.Marshaler` and `bson.Unmarshaler` interfaces.
-When a type implements one of these interfaces, the codec processing is delegated to a codec registered in the Interface Registry, not the Type Registry.
-When performing codec processing, the Interface Registry is consulted first, checking to see the if the type implements one of the interfaces in the registry, if it does that codec is used, if none of the interfaces match, the type registry is consulted.
+Since an interface is less specific than a type, the Interface Registry is consulted after the Type registry.
+Therefore if type implements and interface and there is a codec registered for the type in the Type Registry and there is a codec registered for the interface in the Interface Registry, the codec in the Type Registry will be used.
 The Interface Registry must be iterated in a stable order when processing.
 This ensures that if a type implements multiple interfaces, the first interface in the stable order is used.

-Since the Interface Registry is consulted before every type processing, users should ensure they do not register too many interfaces, as the cost increases greatly for each one that is added, especially if the users is using deeply nested types.
+#### Codecs
+A codec is an interface composed of two methods called `EncodeValue` and `DecodeValue`.
+Since a registry can be used by multiple goroutines, codecs should that they do not hold state between function invocations and should themselves be goroutine safe.

 ### Struct Tag Handling
 The struct codec will have a configurable struct tag handler which is responsible for parsing struct